 What Type Of Drug Offense Cases Do We Typically Handle?

 We will handle any type and every level of drug offense case.
 We’ll work on anything from a simple possession case to large scale trafficking or conspiracies.
 We have the expertise necessary for high stakes cases.

 How Is A Drug Charge Determined To Be Either A Misdemeanor Or A Felony?

-There are not many misdemeanor drug charges in Florida, just one—and it involves marijuana.
-In Florida, marijuana is still an illegal drug and the determination of whether it is charged as a misdemeanor or a felony is dependent upon the amount.
+There are not many misdemeanor drug charges in Florida; there is only one, and it involves marijuana.
+In Florida, marijuana is still an illegal drug.
+The determination of whether it is charged as a misdemeanor or a felony is dependent upon the amount.
 If it’s an amount that is likely for personal use, it will be charged as a misdemeanor.
 If it’s an amount that’s obviously not just for personal use, then it could be considered a felony.

 What Is An Unlawful Controlled Substance?